 |The Two Types of Solid State Devices|

-What is a Solid State Disk?
+What is a Solid State Disk

 |In the world of computer electronics, speed and performance are synonymous.
-It does not matter how attractive the computer looks or the quality of its parts – if the computer cannot process at an imperceptibly fast speed, the computer appears to not be “performing” at its best.
+It does not matter how attractive the computer looks or the quality of its parts – if the computer cannot process at a imperceptibly fast speed, the computer appears to not be “performing” at its best.

 Many computers, especially servers with a great deal of access,

 The result is a great deal of lag as the server tries to catch up to the memory that is being used, and performance suffers.

 Solid State Drives, also known as “SSD” are an alternative to the standard hard drive.
 Rather than using the rotating disk that hard drives uses (which have many physical speed restraints), SSD use high speed circuits that use memory chips like flash drives for reading and writing data.
 The result is a processing speed that is over 250 times that of the standard hard drive, and a far more efficient processor use.

 You may have heard of some Solid State Drives in the past.
 Flash disks are a form of SSD that utilizes the instantaneous memory of flash formats to ensure that no data is lost and that all of it is being used at its peak efficiency.
 These Flash drives use no moving parts, so they are not affected by the speed with which the machine is able to turn a disk.
 Thus they are able to save information at a lightning fast speed because they are not constrained by the physical properties of the standard hard disk.